-Abundance Manchester is a voluntary project which picks surplus or unwanted fruit from gardens and public trees around South Manchester and distributes it to local groups and communities.
-We also collect and distribute surplus vegetables from allotments and have our own Abundance allotment to grow food for groups who can make good use of it.
-We also look after Kenworthy Community Orchard in Chorlton.
-Below you will find the latest updates on the project.
+Abundance Manchester is a voluntary project which picks surplus or unwanted fruit from gardens and public trees around South Manchester and distributes it to local groups and communities who can use it.
+We also collect and distribute surplus vegetables from allotments.
+Scroll down for our latest news and a blog of our activities since we were set up in 2008.

 To get in touch please email firstname.lastname@example.org